prezi/pride/README.md

 You can disable caching on a per-repo basis by using `pride add --no-repo-cache repo-name`.
 Or you can disable it by setting this in `~/.prideconfig`:

     repo.cache.always=false

+There is no similar functionality for Subversion, obviously.

 ## Contribution